Sanan Gurbanov: Club

 He was born in Georgia on 4 August 1980.
-Moving to Baku with his family in his 1st year, Sanan began to his football life in the city of winds.
-He got into the professional football by Azerbaijan”s Garabagh, Shafa, Baku, MKT-Araz, Shahdagh, Gabala, ABN-Barda, MOIK and Mughan, as well as Saypa of Iran.
-Being capitalized with his possession of air shots, heads and high sense of scoring, the striker was subjected to leave soccer before his real time, but he is still sick to the job he loves.
-Having the B class of UEFA, has been working as a coach for 3 years and joined Gabala”s A team as an assistant coach since 2012.
+Moving to Baku with his family in his 1st year, Sanan began to develop his football career in the city of winds.
+He got into professional football by Azerbaijan”s Garabagh, Shafa, Baku, MKT-Araz, Shahdagh, Gabala, ABN-Barda, MOIK and Mughan, as well as Saypa of Iran.
+Being capitalized with his possession of air shots, heads and high sense of scoring, the striker was subjected to leave soccer before his real time, but he still stuck to the job he loves.
+Having the B class of UEFA, he worked as a coach for 3 years and joined Gabala”s A team as an assistant coach since 2012.
 But his time with Gabala goes a bit more back to when he started as a trainer for lower age groups of the Gabala Football Academy.
 Before joining Gabala, Sanan worked for Neftchi ISM that were playing in the First Division.